Schauder estimates for elliptic equations degenerating on lower dimensional manifolds: Introduction

 \subsection{Structure of the paper}

 In Section \ref{sec:2} we introduce the weighted functional framework for the problem, and we provide many functional inequalities.
 In Section \ref{sec:3}, we extend the results of the previous section to a setting for perforated domains.
 In Section \ref{sec:4} we introduce the notion of solutions, and we provide some approximation lemmas for both the regularization procedures.
 Moreover, we provide stable $L^\infty$ bounds of solutions in perforated domains.
 Section \ref{sec:5} is dedicated to the proof of the main Liouville Theorem \ref{L:Liouville}.
 Section \ref{sec:6} is the main core of the paper: it contains the proofs of the main $C^{0,\alpha}$ and $C^{1,\alpha}$ stable estimates in perforated domains, i.e. Theorem \ref{T:0:1:alpha:eps}.
 In Section \ref{sec:7} we prove the a priori estimates of Proposition \ref{P:a:priori}, which imply stable estimates with respect to standard smoothing of data.
 This leads to the proof of the main Theorems \ref{T:0:alpha} and \ref{T:1:alpha}.
-In Theorem \ref{axiallysmooth}, we improve the regularity of axially symmetric solutions, achieving smoothness.
-Finally, in Proposition \ref{Prop:inhomogeneous}, we extend the regularity theory to the case of inhomogeneous conormal boundary problems in the mid-range.
-Then, in Section \ref{sec:8} we generalize our results to the case of curved characteristic thin manifolds and in Section \ref{sec:9} we prove some regularity results for the homogeneous Dirichlet problem by a boundary Harnack type principle.
-Finally, in Section \ref{sec:10} we establish the connection with fractional Laplacians through Dirichlet-to-Neumann maps, as a higher codimensional analogue of the Caffarelli-Silvestre extension theory.
-In Appendix \ref{sec:A} we collect many important techinical results concerning the geometry of the perforated domains.
+Then, in Section \ref{sec:8} we generalize our results to the case of curved characteristic thin manifolds.
+In Appendix \ref{sec:A} we collect many important technical results concerning the geometry of the perforated domains.